athaeryn/tiny-sm/README.md

-# tiny-sm
+# TinySM

-This is a tiny JavaScript state machine that doesn't worry about what you're transitioning to or from.
+A tiny state machine that doesn't worry about where you came from or where you're going.

 ## Installation